Vietnamese diaspora: United States

 In the United States, Vietnamese immigrants have achieved high levels of education.
 In 2015, 30% of Vietnamese Americans had attained a bachelor's degree or higher (compared to 19% for the general population).
 Specifically, 21% of Vietnamese Americans had attained a bachelor's degree (37% for U.S. born Vietnamese and 18% for foreign-born Vietnamese), and 8.9% had attained a postgraduate degree (14% for U.S. born Vietnamese and 7% for foreign-born Vietnamese), compared to 11% postgraduate degree attainment among the general American population.

 Cambodia

-Vietnamese constitute about 5% of the population of Cambodia, making them the largest ethnic minority.
-Vietnamese people began migrating to Cambodia as early as the 17th century.
-In 1863, when Cambodia became a French colony, many Vietnamese were brought to Cambodia by the French to work on plantations and occupy civil servant positions.
-During the Lon Nol regime (1970–1975) and Pol Pot regime (1975–1979), many Vietnamese living in Cambodia were killed.
-Others were either repatriated or escaped to Vietnam or Thailand.
-During the ten-year Vietnamese occupation of Cambodia from 1979 to 1989 many Vietnamese who had previously lived in Cambodia returned and along with them came friends and relatives.
-Many former South Vietnamese soldiers also came to Cambodia, fleeing persecution from the communist government.

-Many living in Cambodia usually speak Vietnamese as their first language and have introduced the Cao Dai religion, with 2 temples built in Cambodia.
-Many Cambodians learned Vietnamese as a result.
-They are concentrated in the Kratie and Takeo provinces of Cambodia, where villages predominately consist of ethnic Vietnamese.
+Vietnamese constitute about 5% of the population of Cambodia.
 Vietnamese people are also the top tourist group in Cambodia, with 130,831, up 19% as of 2011.

 China

 The Vietnamese in China are known as the Gin ethnic group, arriving in Southeastern China beginning in the 16th century.
 They largely reside in the province of Guangxi and speak Vietnamese and a local variety of Cantonese.